cleancoindev/rcn-bloom-identity/server/README.md

 The idea behind the `borrower-identity-service` directory is that in case you want to create a service containing multiple resources e.g. bloom identity jsons.

-## Use-cases

-- API for a Web Application
-- API for a Mobile Application

 ## Setup

 ```bash